ravenrevenge/SillyTavern-ChatRecap/README.md

 ## How to use
 ![Settings screenshot](/img/Settings.png)

 - **Connection Profile**: Choose any connection you want to use for the recap, use a cheaper model, a local model, a simpler prompt... whatever you want.
-I recommend non thinking models with thinking `auto`
+I recommend non-thinking models with reasoning set to `auto`
 - **Time Threshold**: The amount of hours that have to pass before a recap is triggered when you open the chat
 - **Show Time Away Label**: Enable or Disable the text "last seen X time ago" inside the pop-up.
 - **Prompt Template**: Whatever instructions you want to send the AI for the summary to be generated.
 It comes with a generic short one by default, but I encourage you to make your own and have fun.